2016 US Open (tennis): Men's singles

 The two players had met 23 times prior, with Djokovic winning on 19 occasions.
 This was Wawrinka's first appearance in the final of the tournament.
 Defending champion Djokovic started well, taking Wawrinka's first service game.
 Djokovic lost an opportunity to serve out the first set, and the set went into a tie-break.
 There Wawrinka won the third point but lost another seven, and Djokovic took the first set.
 In the second set, Wawrinka broke first to lead 3–1.
 Djokovic broke back and held serve to draw at 4–4, but lost his subsequent serve to allow Wawrinka to take the second set 6–4.
-Djokovic soon trailed 3–0 at the beginning of the third set but levelled it at 5–5.
+Djokovic soon trailed 3–0 at the beginning of the third set but leveled it at 5–5.
 Wawrinka again broke serve in the final game to take the third set 7–5.
 Wawrinka started the fourth set like the last two, breaking Djokovic's first service game to lead 3–0.
 Djokovic received two medical timeouts midway through but was unable to prevent Wawrinka from winning the set 6–3 and his first US Open title.